iioan/World_of_Tanks/README.md

 # World of Tanks
 ### Ioan Teodorescu - 333CB

 This is a simple yet captivating game where you control a tank on a horizontal plane filled with enemy tanks and buildings.
 The objective of the game is to destroy as many enemy tanks as possible within a limited time interval (2 minutes).
 You earn points for each enemy tank destroyed.
+As the tank's HP decreases, it becomes increasingly deformed and darker in appearance due to the damage inflicted upon it.
 The game is implemented in C++, using OpenGL interface for rendering 2D and 3D objects.

 When the game starts, a random number of enemies are generated.
 For convenience, at the top, the remaining time and the number of enemies still alive are displayed.
 ![gameplay](/readmeimgs/gameplay.png "gameplay")